danielmoore/trap/README.md

 ### Assertions

-To get the maximum prettiness and documentation of trap, customize `config.createAssertionWrapper` to wrap your favorite assertion library.
+To get the maximum prettiness and documentation of trap, customize `config.createTextContext` to wrap your favorite assertion library.
 Otherwise you can just throw exceptions like you normally do, and those will be interpreted as assertion failures.
 Hopefully soon we can get plugins for all the major assertion libraries so this will be even easier.